My Mother’s Icebox Fruitcake

 Icebox Fruitcake

-Wrap the icebox fruitcake well with plastic wrap and tin foil.
-Store in the refrigerator for at least 12 hours before serving.
+Wrap the icebox fruitcake tightly with plastic wrap and aluminum foil before storing it in the refrigerator.
+Let it chill for at least 12 hours before serving—this helps the flavors meld and makes slicing easier.

 Icebox No-Bake Fruitcake